- The industry price for a vinyl replacement window ranges from $425 to $2,100, but many factors can affect that price.

 You likely have many questions as you start the process of shopping for replacement windows.
 But one may stand above the rest: How much do replacement windows cost anyway?

-The industry price for a vinyl replacement window ranges from $425 to $2,100, with an average of about $1,500 per window.
+The industry price for a vinyl replacement window ranges from $425 to $2,100.
 Why is the range so large, you may ask?
 To understand the numbers a bit more, let’s look at some of the factors that influence price.

 6 factors that drive the cost of windows